Central Cappadocia’s treasures away from the masses

 When visiting all of the above from Göreme, you will be passing Çavuşin Kilisesi, a rather impressive chimney hosting a church with a view.
 As this church is situated along the main road, it is easy to spot if you will have to deal with other visitors.
 So just hit the brakes whenever the parking lot is empty and work your way up.

 All of these places are within a very short drive from Göreme and will let you discover Cappadocia in a very different way.
 We are not claiming you shouldn’t visit Göreme Open Air Museum, but merely offering alternatives to those preferring a different way of traveling.
 Ready to come and see it for yourself?
 Taka Ev is the perfect place to stay in Cappadocia.
 It’s beautifully and centrally located, with stunning cave rooms and views to die for.
 And as if this wasn’t enough, the owner Murat is an invaluable source of information about the area.
-Soon, we will be taking you a little further afield to the hidden gems of Cappadocia, just outside the national park perimeter.
-Stay tuned!
-What is your ultimate Cappadocia experience?
+In another blog post, we are taking you a little further afield to the hidden gems of Cappadocia, just outside the national park perimeter.

 Would you like to read what visitors have to say before you go?
 Read these reviews of Cappadocia to get an even better picture.
+Or check out this post from fellow travelers explaining why Cappadocia is the most magical place on earth.
 If you are looking for a reliable guide for the area, we can recommend Captivating Cappadocia: The Comprehensive Guidebook to the Heart of Turkey.
 It is written by a local resident who knows the area inside out and available as a Kindle edition for more convenience.
 For those wanting to get a better insight into the wall paintings in Cappadocia’s churches the book Painting in Cappadocia: A Guide to the Sites and Byzantine Church Decoration.
 The book serves as a travel guide to the most important painted churches featuring numerous color illustrations, plans, and maps.